 The answer is yes and no, While the two are very similar, Invisalign gives you a much larger degree of control over the movement of the teeth than Cl

-If you have Medicaid insurance in New York, New Jersey, or Connecticut, you may be wondering if you can use your insurance to cover the cost of Invisalign.
-While Medicaid does cover some orthodontic procedures for qualifying patients, Invisalign is considered a cosmetic procedure and is not covered.
+If you have Medicaid insurance in New York, New Jersey, or Connecticut, you may be wondering if you can use your insurance to cover the cost of Invisalign treatment.
+While Medicaid does cover some orthodontic procedures for qualifying patients, Invisalign treatment is considered a cosmetic procedure and is not covered.

 In this video, Diamond Braces Treatment Coordinator Samantha Sanchez explains further why this is, and how Medicaid dental insurance can be used.

 It is possible to get braces covered by Medicaid insurance.
-Like many areas of coverage under subsidized insurance, however, Medicaid only covers certain kind of patients and procedures.
+Like many areas of coverage under subsidized insurance, however, Medicaid only covers certain kinds of patients and procedures.